 Caen Normandy, France Travel Guide

 Tramway: The tramway system comprises three lines (T1, T2, T3).
 These lines cover regions of the city, including the train station (Gare de Caen), the university campus, the city center (Saint-Pierre), and various residential districts.
 Caen's tramway uses rubber-tired vehicles (Translohr system), which present a smooth and quiet ride.
-The trams are comfortable and generally operate on time.
+The trams are comfortable and generally run on time.

 Download the official Twisto mobile application for real-time schedules, route planning, and network maps.